Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 The client and server perform a TLS handshake following the specification in {{RFC5216, Section 2}} and {{RFC9190, Section 2}} with the following modifications:

 * TLS version 1.3 or higher MUST be negotiated.
+* The certificate of the server MUST be validated.
+The different options for validation are listed in {{tls_server_cert_verify}}.
 * Mutual authentication is not required.
 Implementations MUST support EAP-FIDO without TLS client authentication, but MAY allow it, i.e. if EAP-FIDO is used as a 2-Factor authentication method where TLS client certificates are the first factor and the FIDO authentication is the second.
-* The certificate of the server MUST be validated.
-The different options for validation are listed in {{tls_server_cert_verify}}.
-* (FIXME, depending on RPID option) The client MUST send the desired Relying Party ID for the FIDO exchange in the Server Name Indication extension.

 ### TLS Server Certificate Verification
 {: #tls_server_cert_verify}

 (FIXME: Currently only bulletpoints, will be converted into text)

-* Clients MUST support validating against a built-in list of Root CAs, ideally WebPKI.
+* Clients MUST validate that the server certificate's issuing chain ends in a root CA certificate in [STORE].
+* Clients MUST verify that the server certificate contains a subjectAltName:DNS field matching [SNAME]
-* Implementations MAY support pinning a trust anchor
+* Implementations MAY support pinning a trust anchor (sounds like we allow an override a la "trust this fingerprint"?
+Maybe better not - "pinning" can be considered equivalent to configuring a single-CA store, which is already covered with the preceding wording ...
-* The RPID MUST be validated against the certificate name:
-  - if the server name is explicitly configured, one of the subjectAltNameDNS names in the certificate must be an exact match to the configured server name.
-  - if the server name is not explicitly configured, one of the subjectAltNameDNS names in the certificate must be either an exact match with the routing ID or end with CONCAT('.', routing ID)
 * TODO: OCSP Stapling?
 Mandatory or not?

 ## FIDO-exchange